tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast.md

 Take a look at what you have:
 - a **game.html** file - currently it's mostly done for you, except that you are going to have to link to 2 JS libraries, and to 3 other JavaScript files.
 There will be no custom CSS in this project other than for the custom "move" cursor.
-- a **images** directory - contains our custom cursor, a graphic for the player's ship, and a sprite sheet that is used with the explosion effect.
+- an **images** directory - contains our custom cursor, a graphic for the player's ship, and a sprite sheet that is used with the explosion effect.
 - a **js** directory - there are 3 JavaScript files in here - **classes.js** and **main.js** are both currently empty, but **utilities.js** is all done for you.

 **Reminder: Once we start loading in images utilizing JavaScript, you will need to run this project off of a server.
 See the list of 4 ways to do this on the [Intro to PixiJS](pixi-js-1.md) notes.**